-Our hearts are the lifeline for our bodies…kind of important to protect!
-I had a couple of thoughts here:
+Our hearts are the lifeline for our bodies, kind of important to protect!

 "Guard your heart above all else, for it determines the course of your life."

 The enemy is already defeated.
 Jesus has won the victory.
-Glory’s coming!
+Glory is coming!

 Guarding this truth and covering my lifeline with it becomes imperative if I want to see victory in my daily battles.